NuGet/Home/accepted/2023/nuget-config-apikeys-unencrypted.md

 <!-- Why should we not do this? -->

+### Unencrypted secrets

+Since the API key is a secret, providing a way to reduce security is not be desirable.
+However, at the time that this design spec is being written, there is no alternative on Linux and Mac, making API keys in the `nuget.config` file a Windows-only feature, which is also not desirable.

+Risks related to allowing unencrypted secrets include:

+* nuget.config files are often commit into source control.
+A "small" mistake can cause credentials to be leaked publicly.
+* If the machine is accessible by multiple users, and the nuget.config containing the secret is readable by other users on the same system, the credential is not secure.
+* Malware will have effectively no layers of protection to read the secret.
+While malware can try to impersonate NuGet and decrypt secrets the same way that NuGet does, it at least requires the malware to have specific knowledge about NuGet.
+Generic malware that copies files will get full access to any secrets that are not encrypted.

 ### Backwards compatibility

 There are risks in changing the `nuget.config` schema, particularly around compatibility with older versions of NuGet.
 This includes NuGet.exe, the `dotnet` CLI, Visual Studio, Visual Studio for Mac, and possibly 3rd party IDEs such as JetBrains Rider.
 This is compounded by the fact that the `dotnet` CLI supports `global.json` to pin to older versions of the `dotnet` CLI (and therefore SDK) within a directory.

-Problems with the above proposal that extends the existing schema with an additional `encrypted="true/false"` property.

-1. Reading nuget.config from older versions of NuGet.

-It needs to be verified if older versions of NuGet will fail to load the file if it contains this unexpected attribute on the `<add>` element.
-However, even if it doesn't, since older versions of NuGet expect the value to be always encrypted, it will try to decrypt with DPAPI, and there's a very low chance that the value will decrypt, so it's likely that it will throw an exception saying that the value isn't valid.
-Customers in the past have given us feedback that NuGet does not gracefully handle this scenario and will crash with a very obscure error message that customers don't understand.

-This could be mitigated by persisting clear test API keys in a completely different section of the `nuget.config` file, such as `<clearApiKeys>`, which older versions of NuGet should ignore.

-2. Writing nuget.config from older versions of NuGet.
+From a quick test, it appears that the proposal does not cause issues with older versions of NuGet.

-If a customer runs any command that requires `nuget.config` to be modified, for example `dotnet nuget add source`, NuGet will deserialize the existing config, modify the value as per the command, and then serialize back to disk.
-Since older versions of NuGet don't know about the `encrypted="true/false"` attribute, this attribute will be lost, and then if a newer version of NuGet is run, it will assume that the value is encrypted, and then cause errors.

-If NuGet doesn't already handle maintaining sections of the config file that it doesn't know about, then there is no mitigation for this.
-Using a different section name, like `<clearApiKeys>` will still get lost, but at least it won't cause DPAPI to try to decrypt an unencrypted string, and therefore improving the error message will not be as important.

-### Unencrypted secrets

-Since the API key is a secret, providing a way to reduce security might not be desirable.
-However, at the time that this design spec is being written, there is no alternative on Linux and Mac, making API keys in the `nuget.config` file a Windows-only feature, which is also not desirable.
+Even adding an API key to a different source than already exists in the nuget.config file does not change the existing api key's value.
+However, my testing was not exhaustive, so it's possible there are scenarios where older versions of NuGet will fail with unexpected problems.
+At least it appears that common scenarios should be unaffected.

 ## Rationale and alternatives